Orlan MKS spacesuit

 By 2013, NPP Zvezda enterprise based in the town of Tomilino, southeast of Moscow, developed a new version of the venerable Orlan spacesuit, which were worn by pairs of Russian cosmonauts during as many as 135 spacewalks.
-The upgraded suit was dubbed Orlan MKS, where MKS stood for the Russian abbreviation of ISS.
+The upgraded suit was dubbed Orlan MKS, where MKS stood for "modernized," "computerized," "synthetic" in Russian.

 According to the company, Orlan MKS included the following new features:

 Interestingly, this new polyurethane layer for Orlan MKS was reportedly purchased in Belgium.
 Thanks to its ability to withstand failure, developers could drop a backup layer, making the suit a whole lot lighter and more flexible.

 The new spacesuit would have a flight warranty from up to six years and could be reused by crew members for 15-20 spacewalks, or EVAs, lasting up to nine hours.
 The suit could be adjusted to any cosmonaut with a body height ranging from 165 to 190 centimeters.

 Orlan MKS promised to minimize time required to prepare a venture outside the space station.
 It would allow the cosmonaut to don the suit without assistance by other crewmembers.

 Is it me, or it is hot in here?